chanshiyucx/blog/journal/004-sungrow-interview-simulation.md

 > If we offered €55k, would you consider it?

 I appreciate you sharing that figure.
-However, €55k is significantly below market rates for a frontend developer with 8 years of experience in Munich.
-Based on my research and the value I'd bring to Sungrow, I'm confident that €65k-€70k is fair.
+However, €55k is significantly below market rates for a frontend developer with 8 years of experience.
+Based on my research and the value I can bring to Sungrow, I'm confident that €65k-€70k is fair.

 > What's the minimum salary you would accept?

-Based on the market in Munich and my background, I believe €65k is a fair salary.
+Based on the Munich market and my background, I believe €65k is a fair salary.

 > Why do you think you're worth €65k-€70k?